 - School gates are locked during the school day from 9am until 3pm daily to protect our children.

-- All visitors must report to the main reception.
+- All visitors/contractors must report to the main reception.

 - All supply staff and student teachers must provide a current DBS certificate and photographic ID to enable staff to verify their identify.

 Good attendance goes hand in hand with high attainment.
 It has been proven that children who attend school with an attendance of 95% and above make better progress and achieve higher results than children whose attendance falls below 90%.
 Attendance falling below 90% is now classed as persistent absence.
 We are determined to maintain our high level of attendance but can only do this with your help by ensuring your child is in school on time every day.
 We ask that parents support us by not taking children out of school during term time unless it is absolutely essential.
 An appointment card, text or letter must be shown for all medical appointments.
 Letters will be sent out to parents of children with attendance below 90% attendance or constant lateness to arrange a meeting to discuss possible solutions.